 We update all our guides regularly.
 If you are researching Equity Release and we haven't got an exact guide that helps you, keep coming back as we update daily.

-Equity release is becoming more popular due to lower interest rates, and it can be a good idea if you need extra money to keep you secure once you’ve retired.
+Equity release is becoming more popular due to lower interest rates, and it can be a good idea if you need extra money to keep yourself secure once you’ve retired.
 The state pension age is increasing, due to reach 68 by the year 2028 and constantly under review.
 So you need to make sure that when you do decide to retire, you’ve enough money to get by.

 If you choose to release equity from your home, you can do it in three ways.